In this article, you will learn about the largest hotel in the world and how it compares in size to its competitors.

 The tallest of the seven towers is home to a 5-star hotel containing 1,618 rooms and suites operated by Fairmont Hotels and Resorts.

-In 1993 when the MGM Grand opened, it had a quirky Wizard of Oz theme, including Emerald City, the fictional capital of Oz.
+When the MGM Grand opened in 1993, it had a quirky Wizard of Oz theme, including Emerald City, the fictional capital of Oz.

 Another interesting story about MGM Grand is its entrance.
-It used to be shaped like a giant lion head, where people entered through its mouth.
+It used to be shaped like a giant lion's head, where people entered through its mouth.

-The hotel's management, however, found out that people from Asia found it bad luck to walk through a lion's head and avoided the MGM casinos.
+However, the hotel's management found that people from Asia found it bad luck to walk through a lion's head and avoid the MGM casinos.
 As a result, it was removed, and as they expected, their revenue soared.

 But MGM used to be home to real lions too.
 It had a 5,000-square-foot glass house for lions inside its casino area, but it was closed down permanently in 2012, possibly due to animal welfare reasons.